 The red recording light glows, a tiny, unblinking eye.
 The host’s friendly face is waiting.
 The silence in your headphones is deafening.
 You know your material, you believe in your message, but in this moment, a primal fear takes over.
 Your heart becomes a frantic drum against your ribs, your breath shallows, and the brilliant thoughts that flowed so easily just moments ago have vanished into a fog of panic.
+If this scenario is your secret nightmare, you are in the right place.
+And you are not alone.

 For years, I, Neeti Keswani, worked with high-achieving clients—CEOs, coaches, artists—who were masters in their field but found themselves paralyzed by the fear of speaking into a lens or a microphone.
 They tried everything: breathing techniques, positive affirmations, even more preparation.
 But they were only treating the symptoms, not the root cause.
+The true path to overcome fear of speaking required a deeper journey.

+The breakthrough came not from a modern speaking coach, but from an ancient Hawaiian wisdom tradition: Ho'oponopono.
 This is not another "fake it till you make it" strategy.
 This is a profound spiritual practice that cleanses the subconscious programs of fear, doubt, and unworthiness, allowing your innate, authentic confidence to emerge.
-This guide is your deep dive into how you can use this practice to transform not just your on-camera presence, but your entire relationship with being seen and heard.
+This comprehensive guide is your deep dive into how to overcome fear of public speaking using this timeless practice, transforming not just your on-camera presence, but your entire relationship with being seen and heard.
+This is your system for fearless public speaking.

 1.1 The Neuroscience of "Lens Panic": Your Brain in Fight-or-Flight